proplot-dev/proplot/docs/tutorial1.rst

 ``width``, ``height``, or ``figsize``.
-It is also likely more robust to complex geometry, and permits *variable spacing between rows and columns* – that is, ``wspace`` and ``hspace`` no longer have to be scalars, thanks to the `~proplot.gridspec.FlexibleGridSpec` class.
+It is also likely more robust to complex geometry, and permits *variable spacing between rows and columns* – that is, ``wspace`` and ``hspace`` no longer have to be scalars, thanks to the `~proplot.subplots.FlexibleGridSpec` class.
 To disable automatic tight layout, pass ``tight=False`` to `~proplot.subplots.subplots`.